Updated on: December 9, 2024

 Bottom Line:

 Dashlane’s free version provides solid password management for iOS users.
-I really like its anti-phishing protection and password auditing features which integrate well with iPhones.
+I really like its anti-phishing protection and password sharing features which integrate well with iPhones.
 Honestly, for a free iPhone or iPad password manager, Dashlane is an excellent choice.

 🥈2.
 1Password — Unlimited Password Storage Across Multiple Vaults